 J. A No-Cost Extension of the terms of the grant may be requested to extend the research period up to 12 months beyond the original ending date.
 Approval of an extension does not include the granting of additional funds.
 A request for an extension must be made in writing to the Chairs of the ASNR Research Committee.
 The request must state the reason(s) for the extension, length of extension requested, and review the progress in the original grant period.
 Requests must be submitted at least 30 days prior to the original ending date.
 Interim reports must be submitted every six months during the extension period.
 Please note that only one No-cost extension request will be considered per project.

 K. The grant is not transferable to another individual.

 A. Grants will be designated and administered by The Foundation of the ASNR.

 B. The Research Committee of ASNR, or its designate, will provide review and recommendations to the Foundation for the recipient of the grant.
 Preference will be given to innovative proposals that are felt likely to advance the field of neuroradiology or our understanding of fundamental aspects of physiology or pathophysiology through neuroradiology research.

-C. The Boerger Research Fund Grant Review Scoring Scale can be found at the end of this prospectus, or you may click here to access the scale on the Foundation website.
+C. The Boerger Research Fund Grant Review Scoring Scale can be found at the end of this prospectus or by clicking here.

 D. Applications from senior and junior scientists will not be reviewed separately, but special consideration will be given to applicants who are within 5 years of their fellowship.